alptug01/QA/README.md

 Expected Results
 - Initial list shows all freelancers
 - Alp Alptuğ alptuğ ALPTUĞ → only freelancer with name Alptuğ Topalhan is shown
-- Search is case insensitive (results do not change based on letter case)
+- Search is case insensitive
 - xyz123 → no results and a clear No results message is shown
 - Adan Adana adana ADANA → only freelancers from Adana are shown
 - NoCity → no results and a clear No results message is shown
-- After clearing both fields → full list is shown again (reset behavior)
+- After clearing both fields → full list is shown again